-During the year Cobre also continued to evaluate the assets held by its 100%-owned subsidiary Toucan Gold Pty Ltd (Toucan), primarily at the Perrinvale Project, which covers 327km of the Panhandle and Illaara Greenstone Belts in Western Australia.
+During the year, Cobre also continued to evaluate the assets held by its 100%-owned subsidiary Toucan Gold Pty Ltd (Toucan), primarily at the Perrinvale Project, which covers 306km of the Panhandle and Illaara Greenstone Belts in Western Australia.
 The Company also continued to incur exploration expenditure under the Sandiman Farm-in Agreement with GTTS Generations Pty Ltd. The Sandiman Tenement is located in the Gascoyne Province, in Western Australia and spans across 202km on the eastern edge of the Carnarvon Basin.

-Cobre also holds a 14.43% investment interest in ASX-listed Armada Metals Limited (ASX: AMM, Armada Metals) which continued to perform exploration activities over the reporting period.
-Armada holds two exploration licences prospective for magmatic Ni-Cu sulphides in Gabon covering a total area of 2,725km.
+Cobre also holds a 14.42% investment interest in ASX-listed Armada Metals Limited (ASX: AMM, Armada Metals) which continued to perform exploration activities over the reporting period.
+Armada holds two exploration licences prospective for magmatic Ni-Cu sulphides in Gabon covering a total area of 2,725km and has earnt a 50% interest in the Bend Nickel Project in Zimbabwe.
+Armada has also signed a binding Share Purchase Agreement to acquire the unlisted entity, Midwest Lithium Limited, a mineral explorer targeting the exploration and development of hard rock lithium projects in the USA, which is subject to the approval of Armada shareholders at an EGM scheduled for 17 October 2024.